 - Mi’kmaq petroglyphs and culture (must take a guided tour offered in July and August)

-- a Dark-Sky Preserve with the darkest sky (without light pollution) in the province to view stars and other astronomical objects at night.
+- a Dark-Sky Preserve with the province’s darkest sky (without light pollution) to view stars and other astronomical objects at night.
 Choose a guided or self-guided nighttime experience.

 - swimming at several beaches